Beef vs Chicken meat - Health impact and Nutrition Comparison

 Both red meat and poultry are associated with an increased risk of developing diabetes.
 Some studies suggest that people with high red meat and poultry intake are twice as likely to develop diabetes compared to those who do not consume meat (6).
 Red meat and processed meat stand out as contributors to the risk.

 The risk of diabetes mellitus type 2 also increases depending on the preparation method of the meat.
-Recent studies suggest that frequent use of high heat cooking methods, such as broiling, barbecuing, or grilling and roasting, to prepare beef and chicken, increased the risk of type 2 diabetes.
-The exact mechanisms are unclear; however, some chemicals formed during high heat cooking, such as polycyclic aromatic hydrocarbons, heterocyclic aromatic amines, and nitrosamines, may be responsible for the effect (8).
+Recent studies suggest that frequent use of high-heat cooking methods, such as broiling, barbecuing, or grilling and roasting, to prepare beef and chicken increases the risk of type 2 diabetes.
+The exact mechanisms are unclear; however, some chemicals formed during high-heat cooking, such as polycyclic aromatic hydrocarbons, heterocyclic aromatic amines, and nitrosamines, may be responsible for the effect (8).

 Substituting red meat and poultry with fish and shellfish has been studied to be a healthier choice for people at risk of developing type 2 diabetes (7).
-For beef and chicken, cooking them at lower temperatures or high temperatures for only a short time may decrease the risk.
+Cooking beef and chicken at lower temperatures or high temperatures for only a short time may decrease the risk.

 Cancer

-There have been numerous studies about the increased risk of cancer due to the consumption of red and processed meats.
-Consumption of red meat, such as beef, increases the risk of nasopharynx, pancreas, and lung cancers, whilst processed meat additionally increases the risk of esophagus and stomach cancers.
+Numerous studies have shown the increased risk of cancer due to the consumption of red and processed meats.
+Consumption of red meat, such as beef, increases the risk of nasopharynx, pancreas, and lung cancers, while processed meat additionally increases the risk of esophagus and stomach cancers.
 Of course, the preparation method also plays a role here.
-High heat cooking methods, such as barbecuing, broiling, or grilling, increase the risk of stomach cancer (9).
+High-heat cooking methods, such as barbecuing, broiling, or grilling, increase the risk of stomach cancer (9).
 Some studies also find an association between red meat intake and breast cancer (10).

-In contrast, poultry may lead to a decreased risk of cancers, such as colorectal, esophageal, and lung cancers.
+In contrast, poultry may decrease the risk of cancers, such as colorectal, esophageal, and lung cancers.
 However, one study found an association between eating chicken with the skin and prostate cancer, potentially due to the compound formations from the high heat cooking (11).
-Other studies have also found eating poultry to increase the risk of non-Hodgkin lymphomas (10).
+Other studies have also found eating poultry increases the risk of non-Hodgkin lymphomas (10).

 Allergies

-While meat allergies are quite rare, they do occur, and it is important to be informed about them.
+While meat allergies are rare, they occur especially red meat allergies.
+Hence, it is essential to be informed about them.

 Meat allergies can develop at any point in life.
-A bite from the Lone Star tick can be the cause of developing meat allergies related to the compound called alpha-gel.
+A bite from the Lone Star tick can cause developing meat allergies related to the compound alpha-gel.

 If you are allergic to one type of meat, the risk of being allergic to other types increases.
 Studies have also found that for children with milk allergies, the risk of having a meat allergy is higher (12).